Emmanuel055-alt/Ai-Powered-Medical-Image-Analysis/README.md

 ---

 ## 📁 Project Structure
-give it in readme formta # 🧠 AI Powered Medical Image Analysis for Disease Detection
+# 🧠 AI Powered Medical Image Analysis for Disease Detection

 An AI-driven system that analyzes medical images (like X-rays or CT scans) and detects diseases such as **Pneumonia, COVID-19, and Tuberculosis**.
 It uses **deep learning (ResNet18)**, **Grad-CAM explainability**, and a **Gradio web interface** for interactive and visual predictions.